janlelis/better-array/README.md

 a.count('b'); // => 2
 ```

 Please note that the resulting objects are always vanilla JS objects, not BetterArray wrapper objects.
 This is intentional; the main goal of this library is not the ability to chain, but to be very unobtrusive.
-If you still want to chain method calls, see at bottom for two options to do so.

 ## Install

-Use the script file directly (via `BetterArray` browser global), or get it from npm:
+Use the script file directly (via the `BetterArray` browser global), or get it from npm:

     $ npm install better-array

+## Examples

+See [better_array_spec](https://github.com/janlelis/better-array/blob/master/spec/better_array_spec.js) for more examples!

 ## API

-All methods that begin with `$` mutate the original array, the other ones don't.
+All methods that begin with `$` mutate the original array, the others don't.

 Method | Description
 -------|------------
 `.and(array)` | Returns the intersection: Keep only values which can be found in both arrays
 `.at(index)` | Returns value at this index.
 Returns an array with the values when given multiple arguments
-`.$clear` | Deletes all content from the array and returns the emptied array
+`.$clear()` | Deletes all content from the array and returns the emptied array
 `.clone()` | Returns a new array object referencing the same values
 `.compact()` | Returns array with all `null` and `undefined` values removed.
 Note that this is different from underscore's version, which removes all *falsy* values.
 `.contains()` | Returns boolean that indicates if the element is part of the array